 We love simple recipes, right?
 Good eats that come to together effortlessly and produce a disproportionately high level of enjoyment.

-The difference between shelled and unshelled pumpkin seeds
+What is the difference between shelled and unshelled pumpkin seeds

 Rest assured, whichever pumpkin seeds you prefer, it’s all good.
 Really good.